Before we get into the 10 ways to boost your career that you can start to implement now, let’s take a moment of reflection.

-It’s Monday morning, the beginning of another working week.
+It’s Monday morning as I write this, the beginning of another working week.
 The sun is out, tea is brewed, so let’s share some home truths about achieving predictable progress and growth in your career shall we?

 Whether it’s your salaried 9-5, your side hustle, your freelancing gig, your graduate role, an internal promotion – whatever, each element is a form of career.

 So often we overthink our careers or doubt ourselves in terms of ability or discipline.
 We write lists of actions that could be done asap, but we choose to delay the task out of fear of getting it wrong or the idea of ‘stepping outside your lane’.